5 steps to automate Dev tasks efficiently

 "Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation"

-A foundational guide to automating build, testing, and delivery processes, ensuring high quality and speed of software releases.
+A foundational reference for automating build, testing, and delivery pipelines, with detailed coverage of the practices that produce high-quality, frequent software releases.

 Book on automation across fields